Betamethasone and clotrimazole topical

 What is betamethasone and clotrimazole topical?

-Betamethasone is steroid that reduces itching, swelling, and redness of the skin.
+Betamethasone is highly potent steroid that reduces itching, swelling, and redness of the skin.

 Clotrimazole is an antifungal medication that fights infections caused by fungus.